Berkeley Campus ESRI Consortium FAQ

 Any academic or administrative department, research group or organized research unit, associated with: UCOP, UC Berkeley Campus, or LBNL are eligible for membership.
 Since 2012 the number of members has hovered between 12-15 each year.

-2017 Consortium Members include: Archaeological Research Facility, College of Environmental Design, D-Lab, EH&S, Energy & Resources Group, Real Estate Services, Geography, Geospatial Innovation Facility, Haas Institute for a Fair and Inclusive Society, Haas Business School, LBNL, School of Law, the Library, School of Public Health, Safe Transportation Research & Education Center, UCOP Institutional Research & Planning, and the University Development and Alumni Relations unit.
+2018 Consortium Members include: Archaeological Research Facility, BNHM, College of Environmental Design, D-Lab, EH&S, Energy & Resources Group, Facilities Services, Geography, Geospatial Innovation Facility, Haas Institute for a Fair and Inclusive Society, Haas Business School, LBNL, School of Law, the Library, School of Public Health, Safe Transportation Research & Education Center, and UCOP Institutional Research & Planning.

 What is the annual subscription cost and how is it calculated?